usd-1/SciTec-Coding-Challenge/README.md

 <h2>Steps of Execution</h2>

 1. Download this project as zip
-2. Import project to any IDE (I have used PyCharm)
-3. Check that you have all required versions listed.
+2. Check that you have all required versions listed.
-4. Run src_main.py
+3. Source src_main.py

+<h2>Output Details</h2>
+1. Results from goal 3 are stored in the dataset directory hosted on the root directory.
+2. Results from goal 4 are printed as stdout on console.

 <h2>Project status</h2>
 Finished 12/02/2020